RockSolt/bulma-phlex-rails/README.md

-# Bulma Phlex Rails
+# Bulma Phlex Rails–Coming Soon!

-Coming soon: Build Rails applications with the power of Phlex and the elegance of Bulma CSS framework.
+Build Rails applications with the power of Phlex and the elegance of Bulma CSS framework.
 Use Bulma components and a Rails form builder to create clean, responsive applications.

 ## Form Builder